 - Ulcerative colitis, active and severe—Use with caution.
 May make these conditions worse.

 - Fluid and electrolyte imbalance—Use with caution.
 These conditions may increase risk for more side effects and must be corrected first before using this medicine.

 - Gastric retention (problems with emptying of food or fluid from the stomach) or

 - Stomach or bowel problems (eg, blockage, ileus, perforation) or

 - Toxic megacolon (a very dilated intestine)—Should not be used in patients with these conditions.

-It is best if you do not eat any solid food for 3 to 4 hours before you start using this medicine.
-You must not eat anything for 2 hours before starting to use this medicine.
-Once you drink your first dose of medicine, do not eat anything until after you are finished with your test.
+It is best that you do not eat any solid food for 3 to 4 hours before you start using this medicine.
+You must not eat anything for 2 hours before starting this medicine.
+Once you drink your first dose, do not eat anything until after you are finished with your test.